LearnersGuild/learning-os/deprecated/support/README.md

   - Persons from a low-income environment
 - A belief that inclusion is an overall net positive effect in the software engineering field.

-### PlayerInPrep
-A person who has gained acceptance to the LG game, but is presently confined to prep challenges.
-This person starts out at Level 0, upon completing all prep challenges advances to Level 1.

 ## Prep
 Prep is designed to be no more than **a month**.